There are different ways through which you can save tax. Some of them are:

 Unlike traditional products, Unit Linked insurance products are subject to market risk, which affect the Net Asset Values & the customer shall be responsible for his/her decision.
 The names of the Company, Product names or fund options do not indicate their quality or future guidance on returns.
 Funds do not offer guaranteed or assured returns.

 Please note that the tax write-up above is for general understanding and reference.
 The reader will have to verify the facts, law and content with the prevailing tax statutes and seek appropriate professional advice before acting on the basis of the above information.
 Tax benefits/savings are subject to conditions of Section 80C, 80CCC, 80CCE, 10(10A), 10(10D) and other provisions of the Income Tax Act, 1961.
+Applicable taxes will be charged extra as per prevailing rates.
 Tax laws are subject to amendments from time to time.
-ICICI Prudential Life Insurance Company Limited expressly disclaims any liability to any person, if tax benefits stated above are denied to the customer
+ICICI Prudential Life Insurance Company Limited expressly disclaims any liability to any person, if tax benefits stated above are denied to the customer.

 ADVT No - W/II/1046/2016-17